- by Daniel

 Which will lessen the load on your back when travelling and give you much better support and protection.

-So giving a loved one who travels often a gift of a membership to a yoga or Pilates class is a great idea.
+So, giving a loved one who travels often a gift of a yoga mat they can take with them and use while away is a great idea.

 As this will help them to stay fit and healthy while travelling.